Skip to main content

 Mistake #1: Not Testing Your Water Before Buying

 The fix: Before buying anything, get your water quality data.
 If you are on municipal water, request your annual Consumer Confidence Report from your utility (it is free and often available online).
-For well water, spend $50-$150 on a certified lab test.
+For well water, invest in a certified lab test.
 The Environmental Working Group's Tap Water Database lets you search by ZIP code for a quick overview.

 Mistake #2: Ignoring Filter Replacement Schedules